adarsh-7-satyam/Hamara-Music/README.md

 Hamara Music is a full-stack web-based music streaming application inspired by modern music platforms like Spotify.
 It allows users to sign up, verify their email using OTP, log in securely, and enjoy music through a clean, responsive UI.

 This project is built mainly for learning, practice, and portfolio demonstration purposes.
-This is extension of a group college project.
+This project is extension of a group college project created by me and my friends.

 ------------------------------------------------------------